-Right of use assets recognised on adoption of AASB 16 Leases
+Right of use assets

-The consolidated entity has property leases which as a result of the adoption of AASB 16 Leases on 1 July 2019, are recorded as right of use assets.
-The average term of these property leases as at 30 June 2020 is 4 years.
+The consolidated entity has property leases which are recorded as right of use assets.
+The average term of these property leases as at 30 June 2021 is 3.6 years (2020: 4 years).
 These right of use assets do not have an option to purchase at the end of the lease term.
-The consolidated entity has other right of use assets relating to motor vehicles, these have an option to purchase at the end of the lease term and are secured over the leased assets.
-The average term of these motor vehicle leases as at 30 June 2020 is 3.5 years.
+The consolidated entity has other right of use assets relating to motor vehicles and office equipment, these have an option to purchase at the end of the lease term and are secured over the leased assets.
+The average term of these leases as at 30 June 2021 is 3.7 years (2020: 3.5 years).